Antarctic Travel Lesson - Calculations

 IT, food technology

-Introductory PowerPoint including spreadsheet instructions - 2.2Mb - 10 slides
+Introductory presentation including spreadsheet instruction, open or download - 2.2Mb - 10 slides

 Travelling with dogs, worksheet Word .pdf